Toyota Aurion: Facelift (2009)

+Safety

 Second generation (XV50; 2011)

 After production started in February 2012, April 2012 saw the release of the second generation Aurion in Australia and New Zealand.
 The same model designations applied in Australia in tie with the first generation model, those being: AT-X, Sportivo SX6, Sportivo ZR6, Prodigy, and Presara.
 In New Zealand, the model designations are: AT-X, Touring, and Sportivo SX6.

 This nameplate is again based on the Camry.
 The all new model has been available for some Asian and European markets as a Camry since 2011.
 The same, separate model designations of the Camry and Aurion are on sale in Australia and New Zealand.
 For the first time, with the XV50 model, the Japanese market Camry is now based on the same design as the "prestige" Camry or Aurion, rather than the "regular" Camry.
 The "prestige" Camry was designed in Japan by Hirofumi Fukui, Kazumi Kowaki and Keisuke Matsuno in 2009 and unveiled in Ukraine on 25 August 2011.